Russian bidders offer up to $4.25 billion for Tele2 assets

 Swedish firm Investment Kinnevik AB (KINVb.ST), which has a 47.9 percent voting interest in Tele2, said it was "completely behind" the sale to VTB.
 It was not immediately available for comment on the statement from MTS and Vimpelcom.

 Some analysts, however, said the sale to VTB looked cheap.
-Andy Parnis at UBS said he was surprised at the low multiple paid, even with Tele2's lack of a data licence.
+Andy Parnis at UBS said he was surprised at the low multiple paid, even with Tele2's lack of a data license.

 Tele2's Russian business has been in play since it lost out in a licensing auction for next-generation 4G services.